 For the Shrimp Stock (if making)

-- Peel the shrimp and remove the heads, then add all the shells and heads into a stainless steel pot with a little bit of vegetable oil.
+- Place the shrimp heads and shells into a stainless steel pot along with the oil and the onion, if using.
 Saute over medium high heat, pressing out any tomalley from the shrimp heads with your spatula.Shrimp shells and heads from at least 12 shrimp, 1 tablespoon neutral oil

-- Once the bits that are stuck to the bottom of the pot start to brown and smell wonderfully like grilled shrimp, deglaze with the water and scrape all the bits off the bottom of the pot.4 ½ cups water
+- Once the bits that are stuck to the bottom of the pot start to brown and smell wonderfully like grilled shrimp, deglaze with the water and scrape all the bits off the bottom of the pot.
+Bring to a simmer, then simmer for 5 minutes.
+Strain, making sure to get out any liquid from inside the shrimp heads.4 ¼ cups water, ¼ cup chopped onion

 For the Tom Yum Soup